Diffusion Blend: Inference-Time Multi-Preference Alignment for Diffusion Models: Technical Proofs

 \section{Technical Proofs}

 In this section, we provide the theoretical details referenced in Section 4.
 We begin by analyzing the solution to \cref{eq:finetune-objective}, followed by a discussion of the Jensen gap approximation error introduced by interchanging the expectation operator $\mathbb{E}[\cdot]$ and the exponential function $\exp(\cdot)$.
-Finally, we describe how to approximate a general function $f^{(r(w), \alpha(\lambda))}$ under the Jensen gap approximation.
+We then describe how to approximate a general function $f^{(r(w), \alpha(\lambda))}$ under the Jensen gap approximation.
+Finally, we provide an analysis for the sampling-based approximation algorithm based on SDE theory showing its equivalent marginal distribution.